rragrawal/dubAI-student-challenge/submission.md

 ### Submission instructions

 Once you're done, you will have to submit your Google Colab Jupyter notebook.
+Colab notebooks are stored in Google Drive.
+Colab notebooks can be shared just as you would with Google Docs or Sheets.
+Simply click the Share button at the top right of any Colab notebook to share it.

-Share your notebook with DubAISC2023@gmail.com using the guidance provided [here](https://research.google.com/colaboratory/faq.html).
+Please share your notebook with DubAISC2023@gmail.com for assessment.
+You may consult the guidance provided [here](https://research.google.com/colaboratory/faq.html).

 #### Presentation template